• Skip to primary navigation

 Another tip: make sure you have the right temperature of butter when you're mixing the dough.
 Room temperature butter means it's been sitting out for 30 minutes to 1 hour.
 You still want it firm, but it will leave a little indent when you push in.

 I love the way royal icing looks on these gluten free sugar cookies!
 You can do so many fun designs, like turn stars into faces and add initials to stockings.
-You can also make buttercream frosting or buy pre-made frosting.
-I love Simple Mills frosting because it's paleo-approved.
+You can also make buttercream frosting with vegan butter or buy pre-made dairy free frosting.
+I love Simple Mills frosting because it’s paleo-approved.

 • Have the right tools: piping bags, Wilton tips (I like No. 2), bowls, gel food coloring and meringue powder.
 You can purchase this cookie decorating kit if it's easier.